anza-xyz/agave/net/README.md

 More information on AWS CLI configuration can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration)

 ## Metrics configuration (Optional)
-Metrics collection relies on 2 environment variables that are patched to the remote nodes:
+Metrics collection relies on 2 environment variables that are patched to the remote nodes by net.sh:
  * `RUST_LOG` to enable metrics reporting in principle
  * `SOLANA_METRICS_CONFIG` to tell agave where to log the metrics